FFTW Reference

 at the same time.
 The same restriction also holds for destruction of

-.
+plans and importing/forgetting wisdom.
 Once created, a plan may

 safely be used in any thread.

-The actual transform routines in FFTW (fftw_one
+The actual transform routines in FFTW (fftw_one, etcetera) are

 re-entrant and thread-safe, so it is fine to call them simultaneously